agupta15k/Donatify/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the --------.
+This project and everyone participating in it is governed by the repository owner.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to --------
+Please report unacceptable behavior to the repository owner.

 ## How Can I Contribute?